Mixing metals in the bathroom is a great way to add an interesting and contemporary look to a space.

 Metals also come in a variety of sheens and finishes, including matte, satin, brushed, polished, oil-rubbed, aged, and antiqued.

+When mixing metal finishes, most designers agree you can mix metal finishes and sheens.
 However, it’s always a good idea to place your metal items next to each other before they’re installed to make sure you’re creating an eye-pleasing mix.

 What metals can you mix with chrome in a bathroom?